jacobsangiuliano1/personalPortfolio/README.md

 # Welcome to my Personal Portfolio README Section!

-# Current Junior at the University of Denver.
-My major is Computer Science, along with my minors in Mathematics & Italian
+# Current Junior at the University of Denver: I'm a Computer Science major, minoring in Mathematics & Italian

 ## The following are courses and computer science topics I am learning/have covered, or have learned through self-taught methods: